Business Advising Agriculture Volunteer

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

-Living in these communities will frequently require the Volunteer to hike long distances in a hot and humid climate.
-Communities are at least one hour from a paved road, often through very muddy, mountainous terrain with steep hills where walking is the only option.
+Living in these communities will frequently require Volunteers to hike long distances in a hot and humid climate.
+Communities are at least one hour from a road, often through very muddy, mountainous terrain with steep hills where walking is the only option.
 Volunteers should expect frequent strenuous hikes, long boat rides, and/or long bumpy car rides on unpaved roads to get in and out of their communities.

 Volunteers may live in a rural Panamanian-style home made of concrete block and cement floors or in a wood structure with palm-thatched roof and dirt floors.
 Volunteers in indigenous areas may live in a wood hut with a dirt floor or in a bamboo, thatch-roofed hut raised on stilts close to a river.
 Services such as electricity, running or potable water and sanitation systems may be rudimentary or non-existent.